-Fertilizer application during primary succession enhances plant establishment and invertebrate herbivore communities at Penrhyn slate quarry, Gwynedd, Wales
+Fertilizer application during primary succession changes the structure of plant and herbivore communities

 Published source details